 - a.
 General.
-Information listed in Part One, paragraph 5.13, and in Annex A, Task 406 of this standard. - b.
-Specific to this method. - (1) Duration of each exposure as recorded by the instrumented test fixture or test item, and the number of specific exposures. - (2) Any data measurement anomalies, e.g., high instrumentation noise levels, loss of sensors or sensor mount as a result of testing, etc. - (3) Status of the test item/fixture after each test. - (4) Status of measurement system after each test. - (5) Any deviations from the original test plan.
+Information listed in Part One, paragraph 5.13, and in Appendix A, Tasks 405 and 406 of this standard. - b.
+Specific to this method. - (1) Duration of each exposure as recorded by the instrumented test fixture or test item, and the number of specific exposures. - (2) Any data measurement anomalies, e.g., high instrumentation noise levels, loss of sensors or sensor mount as a result of testing, etc. - (3) Status of the test item/fixture after each test. - (4) Status of measurement system after each test.